GSA/digitalgov.gov/content/news/2024/09/2024-09-13-a-revised-and-expanded-guide-for-de-risking-government-technology-projects.md

 source_url: https://18f.gsa.gov/2024/09/12/derisking-guide-update/
 source: 18f
 date: 2024-09-12 00:00:00 -0500
-title: A revised and expanded guide for de risking government technology projects
+title: "A revised and expanded guide for de-risking government technology projects"
 deck: "18F recently launched an updated version of the De-risking Government Technology Guide, combining the State Software Budgeting Handbook and Federal Field Guide into one unified resource.
 The guide includes a new section on